jperkel/todo_list/README.md

-# todo_list

-todo.R -- convert a spreadsheet of dates into a todo list
+# todo.R -- convert a spreadsheet of dates into a todo list

 Given a comma-separated values (CSV) file with the following columns: Pub_date, Type, Topic, Author, First_draft_date, Draft_done, Art_brief_date, Brief_done, Subedit_date, Subedit_done, Pages_pass_date, Pass_done, Assigned_words and Status, this script creates a to-do list of upcoming 'milestones' -- in this case, the due dates for first draft, art brief, subediting, and article pass: